 UPDATE: If you are having trouble sourcing timber for carving we are now selling spoon blanks, billets and green wood.
 For those of you on the west coast, Little Bear Sloyd also sells green wood spoon blanks.
 These are a great way to get started click here to see what is available.
 If you are into carving seasoned timber please see the list of Timber Specialists here.
+You might also like to read our article on Australian Green Woods for carving.

 When I began my spoon carving journey, I was enthralled with videos of carvers in the UK and US sitting amongst woodlands quietly whittling by the fire.
 Using Axe and Knife they carved out beautiful creations from Birch, Poplar and Sycamore.